-The Mesothelioma Cancer Alliance is proud to award $4,000 to one student each semester whose life has been impacted by cancer.
+Mesothelioma.com is proud to award $4,000 to one student each semester whose life has been impacted by cancer.
 The purpose of this scholarship is to provide financial assistance to college students in their pursuit of higher education.
-If you’ve battled a form of cancer or witnessed a loved one receiving treatment, we want to hear your story.
+If you've battled a form of cancer or witnessed a loved one receiving treatment, we want to hear your story.

 The Michael Moody Fitness Scholarship offers $1,500 to a high school senior, undergraduate, or graduate student who has demonstrated outstanding achievement, participation and leadership in school activities and work experience, and interest in pursuing a career in the health and fitness related fields.
 The student may apply and use the money for education-related expenses, including tuition, fees, books, supplies, room, and board.

 Your scholarship application MUST be one of the first 1,000 submitted by the deadline date.

 National Debt Relief will award 5 scholarships of $1,000 each to outstanding college students pursuing studies in STEM (science, technology, engineering, and math) fields.

 This is a scholarship for National Honor Society members in their senior year.
 Your chapter/school nominates you.
 Award amount is $1,000 for about 200 students nationwide.

 Our founder, Vincent Pennipede, knew the meaning of hard work.
 By his own dedication and drive, he was able to obtain a health professions scholarship from the military.
 Then, he went on to start up our first office in Overland Park in 1986.

 Following in that spirit of giving back, we are proud to offer a high school scholarship to a student looking to achieve their college educational goals while demonstrating a commitment to helping their community.
-We look forward awarding scholarships to sincere and hardworking students who share our values of community building and hard work.
+We look forward to awarding scholarships to sincere and hardworking students who share our values of community building and hard work.